onestardao/WFGY/ProblemMap/Atlas/tiny-planner-output-examples-pack-v1.md

 ---

-## 11. Relationship to AI-first troubleshooting
+## 11. Relationship to AI-first troubleshooting 🤖

 This bridge pack should not be read as abandoning the AI-first foundation.

 It should be read as building on it.

-The AI-first atlas remains:
+The AI-first Atlas remains:

 - the primary validated public domain
 - the clearest operational entry point